Java Puzzle 1: Oddity

 System.out.printf("%.2f%n", 2.00 - 1.10);

 This prints the right answer but does not represent a general solution to the under- lying problem: It still uses double arithmetic, which is binary floating-point.
 Floating-point arithmetic provides good approximations over a wide range of val- ues but does not generally yield exact results.
 Binary floating-point is particu- larly ill-suited to monetary calculations, as it is impossible to represent 0.1—or any other negative power of 10—exactly as a finite-length binary fraction [EJ Item 31].
+One way to solve the problem is to use an integral type, such as int or long, and to perform the computation in cents.
+If you go this route, make sure the integral type is large enough to represent all the values you will use in your program.
+For this puzzle, int is ample.
+Here is how the println looks if we rewrite it using int values to represent monetary values in cents.
+This version prints 90 cents, which is the right answer:

 System.out.println((200 - 110) + " cents");